BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ## Working with Data in Nexus Forge

-We'll load the [MovieLens](http://files.grouplens.org/datasets/movielens/) dataset into Nexus Delta using [Nexus Forge](https://nexus-forge.readthedocs.io/en/latest/).
+We’ll load the [MovieLens](http://files.grouplens.org/datasets/movielens/) dataset into the created project within Nexus Delta using the python framework [Nexus Forge](https://nexus-forge.readthedocs.io/en/latest/).

-Nexus Forge being a Python library.
-You will need [Python 3](https://www.python.org/downloads/) installed.

-We have made a [jupyter](https://jupyter.org/) notebook available for this part of the tutorial, but feel free to run the code anywhere.
+A [jupyter](https://mybinder.org/v2/gh/BlueBrain/nexus/master?filepath=docs%2Fsrc%2Fmain%2Fparadox%2Fdocs%2Fgetting-started%2Fnotebooks%2Fbuilding_a_kg.ipynb) notebook is available for this part of the tutorial and can be spawn easily using Binder.

-The first step after [installing Nexus Forge](https://nexus-forge.readthedocs.io/en/latest/#installation), is to import all the required libraries.
+For local execution, Nexus Forge can be installed using these [instructions](https://nexus-forge.readthedocs.io/en/latest/#installation).
+Make sure that the jupyter notebook|lab is launched in the same virtual environment where Nexus Forge is installed.
+Alternatively, set up a specialized [kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html).

 ### Libraries